 Sweet fried pastry-dough snacks.

-Alcoholic drink symbol of Spain made from wine, fruit pieces and spices.
+The alcoholic drink symbol of Spain made from wine, fruit pieces, and spices.

-Liqueur made from citrus and fruit juices, flavored with vanilla and other aromatic herbs and spices, for a total 43 different ingredients (hence the name).
+A liqueur made from citrus and fruit juices, flavored with vanilla and other aromatic herbs and spices, for a total of 43 different ingredients (hence the name).